ga4gh/vrs/docs/source/appendices/design_decisions.rst

 are even associated with allele frequencies.
 Similarly, a predicted consequence is better associated with an allele than with a variant.

+.. _should-normalize:

+Implementations should normalize
+@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

+VRS STRONGLY RECOMMENDS that Alleles be :ref:`normalized
+<normalization>` when generating :ref:`computed identifiers
+<computed-identifiers>`.
+The rationale for recommending, rather than
+requiring, normalization is grounded in dual views of Allele objects with distinct interpretations:

+* Allele as minimal representation of a change in sequence.
+In this view, normalization is a process that makes the representation minimal and unambiguous.

+* Allele as an assertion of state.
+In this view, it is reasonable to want to assert state that may include (or be composed entirely of) reference bases, for which the normalization process would alter the intent.

+Although this rationale applies only to Alleles, it may have have parallels with other VRS types.
+In addition, it is desirable for all VRS types to be treated similarly.

+Furthermore, if normalization were required in order to generate :ref:`computed-identifiers`, but did not apply to certain instances of VRS Variation, implementations would likely require secondary identifier mechanisms, which would undermine the intent of a global computed identifier.

+The primary downside of not requiring normalization is that Variation objects might be written in non-canonical forms, thereby creating unintended degeneracy.

+Therefore, normalization of all VRS Variation classes is optional in order to support the view of Allele as an assertion of state on a sequence.

 .. _fully-justified:

 Alleles are Fully Justified